micnncim/kubectl-reap/README.md

 ```

-When you use `--all-namespaces`, `kubectl-prune` prunes resources across all namespace except `kube-system` so that it prevents unexpected resource deletion.
+Note: When you use `--all-namespaces`, `kubectl-prune` prunes resources across all namespace except `kube-system` so that it prevents unexpected resource deletion.

 ## Background